onichmath/RAG-diagnostic/src/query/README.md

 - **Decomposition**: Break complex questions into atomic sub-questions for targeted retrieval.
 - **Step-back**: Generate a higher-level variant to pull guideline-style context.

-`QueryTransformer` asks a single Colab AI model call to return all of the above as JSON, parses it, and builds a deduplicated list of candidate queries.
+`QueryTransformer` asks a single model call to return all of the above as JSON (Colab AI first, Gemini fallback), parses it, and builds a deduplicated list of candidate queries.
 Retrieval then issues each variant in order and merges results (deduped by `doc_id`) until `k` results are collected.

 ## How it is used in evaluation
 `src/eval/eval.py` now: